akshayk7k/hackathon_akshay/README.md

 # hackathon_akshay
-Budget Manager
+Budget Manager.
-Credits of HTML and CSS goes to bootstarp.
+Credits of HTML and CSS of home page goes to bootstarp.